khangtrannn/kafka-for-developers-using-schema-registry/README.md

    If data produced with a new schema needs to be read by consumers using all registered schemas, not just the last two schemas, then use FORWARD_TRANSITIVE

+- FULL Compatibility
+   Full compatibility means it's both forward and backward compatible It means that the old data can be read with the new schema or new data can also be read with the old schema

+   Rules
+      Restrictive compared to the Backward and Forward compatibility Add Optional Fields
+      Delete Optional Fields
+   Upgrade First
+      Producers or Consumer (Any order)

+   If data produced with a new or old schema needs to be read by consumers using all the registered schemas, then use FULL_TRANSITIVE

 ## Set up Kafka Environment using Docker